 Remember that benefits from parasitism will not be realized until the following year.
 While wheat is susceptible to damage, control measures should be considered in the current year if midge populations exceed the economic threshold.

-Estimates of parasite activity from samples collected for the annual wheat midge surveys conducted in Saskatchewan have indicated parasitism rates ranging from 0 to 100 per cent in the province.
+Estimates of parasite activity from samples collected for the annual wheat midge surveys conducted in Saskatchewan have indicated parasitism rates ranging from 0 to 100% in the province.
 Generally, the highest percentages of parasitism occur in areas where midge populations have been established for a few years.
 By contrast, the lowest rates of parasitism are usually seen in areas new to the wheat midge and where the parasite has not yet become established.

 Avoid continuous wheat cropping because this practice favours the build-up of midge populations.
 When wheat midge populations are high in the soil of a particular field, it is best to switch from wheat to crops that are not susceptible to midge, such as oilseeds and pulse crops.
 Cereals crops such as barley, oats and annual canary grass can also be grown with little or no risk of damage.